Work

 Personal

-Born and mostly grew up in Auckland, New Zealand, but I've lived a variety of places, including Jakarta, Indonesia, and Pittsburgh and the Bay Area in the U.S.A.
+Born and mostly grew up in Auckland, New Zealand, but I've lived a variety of places, including Jakarta in Indonesia, and Pittsburgh and the Bay Area in the U.S.A.
 These days I'm living in the UK, splitting my time between London and mid-Wales.
-(The closest you can get to NZ scenery here.)
+(The closest you can get to NZ scenery over here.)

 Education: Auckland Grammar School.
 BSc. in Physics, MSc. in Computer Science, University of Auckland.
 PhD., Carnegie Mellon University's School of Computer Science, advised by Paul Heckbert.